-- (1) A person who does not have an ordinary place of residence in Metropolitan Melbourne and is not temporarily residing in Metropolitan Melbourne during the stay at home period must not enter Metropolitan Melbourne other than if they enter Metropolitan Melbourne: - (a) for one or more of the reasons specified in: - (i) clause 6 (necessary goods or services); - (ii) clause 7 (care or other compassionate reasons); - (iii) clause 8 (work or education); - (iv) clause 10 (other specified reasons); or - (v) clause 10A (SARS-CoV-2 vaccination); or - (b) for the purposes of transiting through Metropolitan Melbourne in accordance with a transit permit; or - (c) to undertake work under a specified worker permit; or - (d) for the purpose for which they have been granted an exemption under the Victorian Border Crossing Permit Directions or a revoked Border Crossing Permit Scheme Direction; or - (e) if the person is an excepted person. - (2) A person who does not have an ordinary place of residence in Metropolitan Melbourne and is not temporarily residing in Metropolitan Melbourne but enters Metropolitan Melbourne during the stay at home period must: - (a) comply with the face covering requirements in subclauses 5(17), (18), (19) and (20); and - (b) comply with the restrictions on gatherings in clause 11 (gatherings); and - (c) comply with the Directions currently in force, including (without limitation) by: - (i) not engaging in an activity that is prohibited under the Restricted Activity Directions (Metropolitan Melbourne); and - (ii) only engaging in an activity permitted under the Restricted Activity Directions (Metropolitan Melbourne) in accordance with any requirements set out in those directions.
+- (1) A short-term entrant to Metropolitan Melbourne must not enter Metropolitan Melbourne other than if they enter Metropolitan Melbourne: - (a) for one or more of the reasons specified in: - (i) clause 6 (necessary goods or services); - (ii) clause 7 (care or other compassionate reasons); - (iii) clause 8 (work or education); - (iv) clause 10 (other specified reasons); or - (v) clause 10A (SARS-CoV-2 vaccination); or - (b) for the purposes of transiting through Metropolitan Melbourne in accordance with a transit permit; or - (c) to undertake work under a specified worker permit; or - (d) for the purpose for which they have been granted an exemption under the Victorian Border Crossing Permit Directions or a revoked Border Crossing Permit Scheme Direction; or - (e) if the person is an excepted person. - (2) A short-term entrant to Metropolitan Melbourne during the stay at home period must: - (a) comply with the face covering requirements in subclauses 5(18), (19), (20) and (21); and

+- (b) comply with the restrictions on gatherings in clause 11 (gatherings); and - (c) comply with the Directions currently in force, including (without limitation) by: - (i) not engaging in an activity that is prohibited under the Restricted Activity Directions (Metropolitan Melbourne); and - (ii) only engaging in an activity permitted under the Restricted Activity Directions (Metropolitan Melbourne) in accordance with any requirements set out in those directions.